 Want to enjoy the sun out on the Mediterranean?
 Book yourself onto a Valencia Guided Kayak Tour!
 The two-hour excursion along La Malvarrosa Beach also includes a stop for snorkelling or swimming and yummy seaside paella lunch.

-Where to stay: The best hotels for 24 hours in Valencia
+Where to stay with 24 hours in Valencia

 As one of Spain’s biggest cities, choosing where to stay in Valencia isn’t much of a problem.
 There’s plenty of accommodations inventory here with much of it focused on the main areas of the city centre where you’ll find most of the top attractions.